spxp/spxp-specs/Quickstart.md

 ## Client App

-Opening SPXP profiles in a web browser and hopping through the social graph via copy pasting profile URIs is possible.
-But it's definitely not the most conventient way to explore the network.
+Opening SPXP profiles in a web browser and hopping through the social graph via copy pasting profile URIs is possible, but it's definitely not the most conventient way to explore the network.

 A more user friendly approach is to install a mobile app, like the [HeyFolks App](https://heyfolks.app).
 As a starting point, the app suggests a couple of SPXP profiles as well as bridged
 Mastodon accounts.
 Follow some of the suggestions and after finishing the setup dialogue, have a look at the profiles you're following by clicking on the middle tab:

-![AppProfilesFollowing][AppProfilesFollowing]
+![AppProfilesFollowing][AppProfilesFollowing] ![AppSamplePosts][AppSamplePosts] ![AppSampleFriends][AppSampleFriends]

 Just click on a profile to see their posts.
 You can also see profiles they're following by clicking on the middle tab again.
 This way you can browse through the network and get a feeling for which other profiles you might like and want to follow.